bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 `vault-env` was designed to work in Kubernetes in the first place, but nothing stops you to use it outside Kubernetes as well.
 It can be configured with the standard Vault client's [environment variables](https://www.vaultproject.io/docs/commands/#environment-variables) (because there is a standard Go Vault client underneath).

-Currently, the Kubernetes Service Account based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
+Currently, the Kubernetes Service Account-based Vault authentication mechanism is used by `vault-env`, so it requests a Vault token based on the Service Account of the container it is injected into.
 Implementation is ongoing to use [Vault Agent's Auto-Auth](https://www.vaultproject.io/docs/agent/autoauth/index.html) to request tokens in an init-container with all the supported authentication mechanisms.

 Kubernetes 1.12 introduced a feature called [APIServer dry-run](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/) which became beta as of 1.13.
 This feature requires some changes in webhooks with side effects.
 Vault mutating admission webhook is `dry-run aware`.